 Since 1973, SMAA has been the primary provider of the congregate meals program for seniors in its region.
 The Agency operates a network of 7 congregate dining sites directly, and has outsourced the operation of 5 additional sites to a private caterer.
 In addition, SMAA developed and now contracts with 15 restaurant voucher locations in the two counties in order to offer a flexible, consumer-directed congregate dining experience that expands availability of congregate meals throughout its service area.
 The SMAA-operated dining sites are available for congregate meals one to four days per week, while the voucher sites are available up to seven days per week.
-Between 2015 and 2019, the Agency's traditional congregate program saw a 30% increase in meals served.
+Between 2015 and 2019, the Agency's traditional congregate program saw a 30% increase in meals served

 SMAA does reach out to other providers to expand availability of congregate meals in our region.
 SMAA contracts with one homeless shelter, four senior centers, two senior housing providers, two food resource programs and several volunteer based senior groups to provide funding for congregate meals they serve.
-These organizations have declined to expand their programs to other locations because of geographic restrictions in their charters. (i.e., a town-based volunteer group or senior center), or target population (homeless persons, building residents/neighbors).
+These organizations have declined to expand their programs to other locations because of geographic restrictions in their charters.